strikles/blog/content/authors/marcelo_rebelo_de_sousa/_index.md

 ---
 # Display name
-title: Ana Sofia Bettencourt
+title: Marcelo Rebelo De Sousa

 # Username (this should match the folder name)
 authors:
-  - ana_sofia_bettencourt
+  - marcelo_rebelo_de_sousa

 # Is this the primary user of the site?
 superuser: no